Anadi0094/Soluble-Solidity/README.md

 To compile the code, navigate to the "Solidity Compiler" tab on the left sidebar in Remix.
 Ensure the "Compiler" version is set to 0.8.18 or another compatible version, then click "Compile MyToken.sol."
 After successful compilation, proceed to deploy the contract by going to the "Deploy & Run Transactions" tab on the left sidebar.
 Choose the "MyToken" contract from the dropdown menu and press the "Deploy" button.

 With the contract deployed, you can interact with it by using the provided functions.
-To mint new tokens, select the mint function, input the recipient's address and the amount of tokens to mint, and click "transact."
-To burn tokens, select the burn function, input the address and the quantity of tokens to burn, then click "transact."
+Minting: To mint new tokens, select the mint function, input the recipient's address and the amount of tokens to mint, and click "transact."
+Burning: To burn tokens, select the burn function, input the address and the quantity of tokens to burn, then click "transact."

 These steps will allow you to test and manage your token contract using Remix.

 ## Authors
 ANADI SHUKLA
-@ANADI SHUKLA
+@Anadi0094

 ## License